pau1ie/CuriousDBA/content/post/MangingProjetcs.md

 Well, there is!
 It is [taskjuggler](http://taskjuggler.org).
 It takes a little getting used to, it took me a week on and off to create my first project, and I am going to walk through it.

 This is all in one file.
-It does allow include files so different parts can be seperated, but my project isn't that big.
+It does allow include files so different parts can be separated, but my project isn't that big.

 The first thing I have to do is define my project.
 Most of the options have sensible defaults, but I need to make some changes for my project.
-Task Juggler needs a date range for the project, and a timimg resolution.
+Task Juggler needs a date range for the project, and a timing resolution.
 This gives it the chunks that can be allocated.
 Note the longer the time and the smaller the resolution the more slots there are to be considered, so this can slow down compiling the reports significantly.